mountain/gassim/docs/plan.md

 # Project Implementation Plan

-This plan aims to build GasSim from a concept into a powerful research tool.

-The project is divided into several progressive phases, each with clear goals, key tasks, and verifiable outcomes.
+This plan tracks GasSim from concept to a robust research tool, with phased milestones, key tasks, and verifiable outcomes.

 ---